401 Comments

 Kevin Lahnen

-Brocton, NY · a month ago
+Brocton, NY · 3 months ago

 What did that tree do to him, that it needed to be screwed like that!!! 😎